rails/rails/guides/source/configuring.md

 After reading this guide, you will know:

-* Adjust the behavior of your Rails applications.
+* How to adjust the behavior of your Rails applications.
-* Add additional code to be run at application start time.
+* How to add additional code to be run at application start time.

 --------------------------------------------------------------------------------